AndrewGarven/BladderCancerTransposableElements/README.md

 # predictions = model.predict(X_new)
 ```

-Ensure that `X_new` is preprocessed in the same way as the training data (e.g., scaled appropriately).
+Ensure that `X_new` is preprocessed in the same way as the training data.

+1. vst-normalized (Deseq2)
+2. StandardScaler (Sklearn)

 ## Requirements